-Undergraduate advising is provided by Andrea Palacio, Academic Advisor for SLHS and the College of Science.
-Her office is in the SLHS building, room 220a.
+Undergraduate advising is provided by Andrea Palacio, Academic Advisor for SLHS and the College of Science (office SLHS building, room 220a).
 Appointments can be made online at http://student.trellis.arizona.edu/.
 Students are encouraged to meet with their advisor once per semester to assure that their academic plan is in line with requirements.
 Progress toward the degree should be tracked using the Academic Advisement Report, and an up-to-date report should be brought to advising sessions.
-Faculty members are available to answer questions about the field of study and careers in speech, language, and hearing sciences (check office hours).
+Faculty members are available to answer general questions about the field of study and careers in speech, language, and hearing sciences.